Dédée Bazile: Legacy and historiography

 Historical accounts of Défilée are rare and often nationalist in tone, which has left many gaps and ambiguities in her biography.
 Nevertheless, she is a source of Haitian legend, folklore, and literature.
 Historical accounts of her have been repeatedly reinterpreted in oral traditions such as songs, proverbs, and stories.
 As such, Jana Evans Braziel regards Défilée as a lieu de mémoire, a symbol that has preserved part of Haiti's collective memory.
 Braziel wrote: "legend flourishes from history, and novels from legends: the figure of Défilée is discerned only in the interwoven threads of history, literature, myth, and folklore."

 Défilée was initially remembered in a Haitian folklore song dating to Henri Christophe's rule over northern Haiti or Jean-Pierre Boyer's presidency—two periods characterized by oppression.
 Haitians sang it to express regret for celebrating the assassination of Dessalines.
 The lyrics are written from Défilée's perspective and the drama centers on her lament over the unstable political environment.
 Défilée was later recorded in early Haitian historiographies of the revolution, including Thomas Madiou's 1847 Histoire d'Haïti (History of Haiti) and Beaubrun Ardouin's 1853 Études sur l'histoire d'Haïti (Studies on the History of Haiti).
 The two books provide brief but useful accounts of her actions after the assassination.
 However, Joan Dayan and Braziel remark that both reinforce a patriarchal historical record and only invoke Défilée or other women in the Haitian Revolution as an interlude to men's actions.

 By the 20th century, writers sought to discuss Dessalines candidly to help find solutions for frequent civil war in the country.
-In 1904 and 1906, during celebrations of the centennials of Haiti's independence and his assassination, many writers interpreted Défilée as a symbol of national conscience.
+In 1904 and 1906, during celebrations of the centennials of Haiti's independence and his assassination, many writers interpreted Défilée as a symbol of Haitian national identity.
 For example, in the preface to his play L'Empereur Dessalines (The Emperor Dessalines), Massillon Coicou wrote: "Isn't she the most beautiful incarnation of our national consciousness, this madwoman who moved amidst those who were mad but believed themselves sane?"
 The play premiered in October 1906 and was the first to portray Défilée, who was played by the prominent actress and intellectual Sylvia Innocent.
 In the play, Défilée weeps over Dessalines's muddy remains then carries them in her dress.